-VUPD produces a number of information resources available to VUMC students online, including a daily crime log, crime statistics, and the Annual Security and Fire Safety Report.
-These resources are available online to students at all times (https://police.vanderbilt.edu/).
+VUPD produces a number of information resources available to VUMC students online, including a daily crime log, crime statistics, and the Annual Security and Fire Safety Report, accessible online at any time.
 In addition, AlertVU is available to all members of the VUMC community and provides real-time emergency notifications by phone call, text and/or email, as specified by the user's preference.